Aalto-Electric-Drives/motulator/docs/source/control/control_system.rst

    :align: center
    :alt: Block diagram of the control system.

    Block diagram of the control system.
 The continuous-time plant model is also shown in red.
+Please notice that the observer might not be present in all control systems.

 In the figure, :math:`\texttt{monospace}` font is used to denote actual symbol names used in the program.
 The shaded background represents what is executed during the simulation, while the post-processing is done only after simulation.
 By default, discrete-time control systems run the following scheme in their main control loops: